yschoe/yschoe.github.io/blog.md

 permalink: /blog/
 ---

-Copying over articles from my [private Facebook group](https://www.facebook.com/groups/choelab) is now complete!
+Copying over articles from my [private Facebook group](https://www.facebook.com/groups/choelab) is now complete (2020 to present)!
+Old articles from my private collection is now also available (2017 to 2019).
 Enjoy!

 <ul class="listing">
 {% for post in site.posts %}